Suped

 Best practices

-Regularly clean your email lists by removing inactive users and hard bounces to maintain a healthy sender reputation with Yahoo.
+Regularly clean your email list by removing inactive subscribers and hard-bounced addresses.

 Common pitfalls